INRIM/vlanman/docs/radius.md

 sudo apt install mysql-server
 ```

-Then add a database and a user for FreeRADIUS, by typing the following commands in the `mysql` shell as `root` user:
+Then add a database and a user for FreeRADIUS and a full-privilege user, by typing the following commands in the `mysql` shell as `root` user:

 ```sql
 CREATE DATABASE radius;